Surface vs. Island: When Your Browser Should Stay Yours

 A vendor step between Chromium and your fleet

-For V8 RCE-class fixes (the most attacker-relevant component of a browser) the window between upstream patch and full fleet deployment is the window in which a forked enterprise browser is materially less protected than the Chrome it replaced.
-Surface runs on the customer's existing Chrome, Edge, or Firefox.
-The browser is patched on the vendor's native cadence.
-There is no Surface step in the middle.
+For V8 remote code execution (RCE)-class fixes, the delay between upstream patch and full fleet deployment is the window in which a forked browser is materially less protected than the Chrome it replaced.
+Surface runs on the customer's existing Chrome, Edge, or Firefox, patched on the vendor's native cadence.
+No Surface step in the middle.

 A cloud management plane you do not run

 Island is delivered as a service.
-The Island Management Console (policy, telemetry, configuration, often DLP samples) is hosted by Island.
-That is the deployment model Island publicly describes, and for many customers it is the entire point of buying a SaaS product.
+The Island Management Console (policy, telemetry, configuration, often Data Loss Prevention (DLP) samples) is hosted by Island.
+For many customers, that hosted model is the entire point of buying a software-as-a-service (SaaS) product.

-For regulated finance, healthcare, government, defense, critical infrastructure, and any organization with serious data residency obligations, the logic does not hold.
-You are being asked to send sensitive browsing data, including the contents of pages your users visit and the data they paste, to a third-party cloud in order to protect that data from going to third parties.
+For regulated finance, healthcare, government, defense, critical infrastructure, and anyone with serious data residency obligations, the logic does not hold.
+You are being asked to send sensitive browsing data (the pages your users visit, the data they paste) to a third-party cloud in order to protect that data from going to third parties.
+Surface instead runs entirely on the customer's own infrastructure, air-gapped if needed, with no outbound calls to a vendor cloud and no foreign-jurisdiction processing.

 Replacing a browser is a deployment project